urban-study/iron-hong.github.io/_posts/2019-05-24-PID-controller.md

 [![PIDController video](https://img.youtube.com/vi/xv-AnkbR_LM/hqdefault.jpg)](https://youtu.be/xv-AnkbR_LM)

-## What to do:
+## Summary:
-- Engage a feedback controller to make the vehicle follow the given path.
+- Engage a feedback controller (Proportional Integration Derivative (PID)) to let the vehicle follow the given path in the simulation.
+- Required programming language is C++.
+- The new syntax which I was not aware of is,
+  - argc/argv
+  - this

 ## To reviewer:
 - I see why the reviewer faced the issue to run simulation.